apastel/ytmusic-deleter/README.md

 1. Press `Enter` after pasting the headers, then press Ctrl-D to continue (Ctrl-Z then Enter again on Windows).
 The next time you run ytmusic-deleter, it will reuse your headers from the `headers_auth.json` file that it generated.

 # Usage
 Type `ytmusic-deleter` to see the usage information.
-There are currently three commands available:
+There are currently four commands available:

 `delete-uploads`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all tracks that you have uploaded to your YT Music library.